huggingface/transformers/docs/source/en/perf_train_cpu_many.md

 * Access to a Kubernetes cluster with [Kubeflow installed](https://www.kubeflow.org/docs/started/installing-kubeflow/)
 * [`kubectl`](https://kubernetes.io/docs/tasks/tools/) installed and configured to access the Kubernetes cluster
-* A [Persistent Volume Claim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that can be used to store datasets, model files, etc.
+* A [Persistent Volume Claim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that can be used to store datasets and model files.
+There are multiple options for setting up the PVC including using an NFS [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) or a cloud storage bucket.
 * A Docker container that includes your model training script and all the dependencies needed to run the script.
-For distributed CPU training jobs, this typically includes PyTorch, transformers, Intel Extension for PyTorch, Intel oneCCL Bindings for PyTorch, and OpenSSH to communicate between the containers.
+For distributed CPU training jobs, this typically includes PyTorch, Transformers, Intel Extension for PyTorch, Intel oneCCL Bindings for PyTorch, and OpenSSH to communicate between the containers.

 ### PyTorchJob Specification File